POSTPONED Invited Speaker: “Generative AI for Good: From Molecular Biology to Human Health to AI Policy”

 Description

-Join Amarda Shehu as she showcases some of her laboratory’s work on generative AI before, and after deep learning.
-She will tie this work to a central question in AI, learning the right representation, and will instantiate it on diverse wicked problems in molecular biology and human health.
-The talk will include large language models, and will demonstrate the foundational and applied work being conducted with them.
-The latter will span protein space and AI policy space.
-Throughout the presentation Shehu will reinforce not only what has been gained from generative AI but, perhaps more importantly, what yet remains incomplete in our understanding.
+Those of us who started our love affair with AI because we wanted to advance scientific enquiry and the human condition are familiar with disruptions.
+Molecular biology has the honor of experiencing many disruptions due to ground-breaking findings by Darwin, Miescher, Rosalind, Watson and Crick, Anfinsen, Scheraga, Perutz and Kendrew, Karplus, McCammon, Levitt, Warshel, Scheraga, and many others due to rapid computational advances.
+Through representative examples, I will showcase some of my laboratory’s work on generative AI before and after deep learning.
+I will tie this work to a central question in AI, learning the right representation, and will instantiate it on diverse wicked problems in molecular biology and human health that necessitate or benefit from integrating domain knowledge.
+Of course, the talk will include large language models, and I will showcase some of our foundational and applied work.
+The latter will span science and policy space.
+Yet, throughout the presentation I will make clear not only what we have gained from generative AI but, perhaps more importantly, what yet remains incomplete in our understanding.

 About the speaker